alantanlc/blog/posts/liquibase/README.md

 ## Resolving checksum errors

 It is occasionally inevitable that checksum error-causing code gets merged and deployed.
-When this happens, there are generally two ways to resolve the problem.
+When this happens, there are generally a few ways to resolve the problem:

 1. Revert the modification in code
 1. Manually update the checksum value in `DATABASECHANGELOG` table